yanganboada/bored-app/README.md

 Try the application live at [https://yanganboada.github.io/bored-app/](https://yanganboada.github.io/bored-app/)

 ## Features

-- User can view a list of upcomming events.
+- User can view a list of upcomming events
-- User can select event by interest.
+- User can select event by interest
-- User can view local hosted events on map.
+- User can view local hosted events on map
-- User can save the favorite event.
+- User can save the favorite event
-- User can view saved events.
+- User can view saved events
-- User can send event by email.
+- User can send event by email

 ## Preview

 ![Bored App V1 Demo](boredAppDemo.gif)

 ## Development